 If you have late payments on your credit report your credit score is likely suffering because of it.
-The health of your credit score is largely dependent upon your payment history.
+The health of your credit is largely dependent upon your payment history.

 There are several different approaches you can take to address any existing late payments and get them removed.

-But first, find out exactly how they impact your credit score so you can begin repairing your credit history.
+But first, find out exactly how they impact your credit so you can begin repairing your credit history.
 Then you can pick the best method for late payment removal.